Lincoln Coreless

 Origin/History

 Lincoln Coreless originated in Lincoln County, Tennessee, near the Alabama line, about 1830.
-According to William Parry of Parry, New Jersey, the original tree was rated as productive and free from blight, and young trees propagated from it were unusually healthy and vigorous.
-The variety was introduced about 1890 by William Parry.
+The original tree was rated as productive and free from blight, and young trees propagated from it have been unusually healthy and vigorous.
+The variety was introduced about 1890 by William Parry of Parry, New Jersey.

 Tree